 If you choose not to allow your leaves to remain on the grass to decompose, your other option to get rid of them is to compost them.
 Many people waste time and energy raking and bagging their leaves to be picked up by the trash collection agency.
 However, this is inefficient, as it creates an extra step for you and more waste that needs to be taken care of.

 Don’t stop mowing

 You should not stop mowing your lawn just because it isn’t growing as quickly.
-Keep your grass no longer than two or three inches tall.
+Keep your grass no longer than two and a half to three inches tall.
 Long grass will be more susceptible to cold snaps and may be more likely to grow snow mold.
 This will make it more difficult to control in the spring, often requiring the use of chemical fertilizers or herbicides.
 Instead, do the work now by keeping your lawn nice and trimmed.

 Use plants that drive away pests

 Rather than resort to chemical forms of pest control, consider planting insect repelling plants in your garden and flowerbeds.
 There are a number of insect repelling plants, including Petunias, Lavender, Mint and Chrysanthemum.

 By treating your lawn naturally, you increase the likelihood that it will be healthy and verdant in years to come.
 With a little extra forethought and elbow grease, your former environmentally damaging lawn care practices will be a forgotten, unneeded notion from the past.